Is Yeh Hai Mohabbatein Going Off Air? Here’s What Divyanka Tripathi Has To Say!

 When an entertainment portal asked Divyanka whether the show is going off air, she said, "I am not sure.
 I don't think it is going off air yet.
 Well, it is not!"

-The speculations of the show going off air became strong, when Divyanka announced that she would be making a digital debut.
-The actress also confirmed that the shooting soon for the web series - Cold Lassi Aur Chicken Masala that also stars Rajeev Khandelwal.
+The speculations of the show going off air became strong, when Divyanka announced that she would be making a digital debut with Cold Lassi Aur Chicken Masala.
+The actress also confirmed that she will start the shooting for web series soon.
+The web series also stars Rajeev Khandelwal.
 The posters of the same were revealed by the actress and fans are eagerly waiting for the web series.

 Most Read: Indian Idol 10: Meet Top 5 Contestants Of The Show; Zero's Shahrukh & Katrina To Grace The Finale!